Fraud & Security Center

 • To place a fraud alert, contact one of the three credit bureaus.
 That company must communicate your fraud alert to the other two.
 Fraud alerts are free and will make it harder for someone to open new accounts in your name.

 • Get your free credit reports from Equifax, Experian, and TransUnion.
-Go to annualcreditreport.com or call 1-877-322-8228.
+Go to AnnualCreditReport.com or call 1-877-322-8228.

 • Review your reports.
 Make note of any account or transaction you don’t recognize.
 These details will help when you report the theft to the FTC and the police.